 Karen Beckwith is the Flora Stone Mather Professor in the Department of Political Science at Case Western Reserve University.
 She received her BA from the University of Kentucky (1972) and her MA and PhD from Syracuse University (1977, 1982).
 Teaching primarily in the areas of political parties, political movements, and women, gender, and politics, she has special regional interest in the United States and West Europe.

-Professor Beckwith is Lead Editor, with Lisa Baldez (Dartmouth College) and Christina Wolbrecht (University of Notre Dame), of Cambridge Studies in Gender and Politics, a series of books published by Cambridge University Press.
-She was the founding editor, with Lisa Baldez (Dartmouth College), of Politics & Gender, the journal of the Women and Politics Research Section of the American Political Science Association.
-Author of numerous scholarly articles, she is the co-editor of Political Women and American Democracy (Cambridge University Press, 2008) and Women’s Movements Facing the Reconfigured State (Cambridge, 2003), and author of American Women and Political Participation (Greenwood Press, 1986).
+Professor Beckwith is Lead Editor, with co-editors Lisa Baldez (Dartmouth College) and Christina Wolbrecht (University of Notre Dame), of Cambridge Studies in Gender and Politics, a series of books published by Cambridge University Press.
+She was the founding editor, with Lisa Baldez (Dartmouth College), of Politics & Gender, the journal of the Women, Gender, and Politics Section of the American Political Science Association.
+Author of numerous scholarly articles, her books include Cabinets, Ministers, and Gender (Oxford University Press (2019).
+Political Women and American Democracy (Cambridge University Press, 2008), Women’s Movements Facing the Reconfigured State (Cambridge, 2003), and American Women and Political Participation (Greenwood Press, 1986).
 Professor Beckwith serves on the Editorial Boards of the American Political Science Review, the Canadian Journal of Political Science/Revue canadienne de science politique, and the European Journal of Politics and Gender.
 Professor Beckwith was the Fulbright-Scotland Visiting Professor at the Institute for Advanced Studies in the Humanities at the University of Edinburgh in 2014.
 In 2013, Professor Beckwith was honored by the Midwest Women’s Caucus for Political Science as the Outstanding Professional Scholar.

 Professor Beckwith was on sabbatical in the Fall 2019 semester, as a Visiting Scholar at the Centennial Center of the American Political Science Association and as a Visiting Researcher at Georgetown University’s Mortara Center for International Studies, both in Washington, DC.